gtalarico/revitpythonwrapper/docs/tests.rst

 Tests
 ==================

-Although I have not been able to run coverage.py, the library has decent test coverate.

 The Test Suite below is used to verify functionalities, as well as to validate compatibility across different platforms.
 These tests below have been executed without failures on:

     * Revit 2015
-    * REvit 2016
+    * Revit 2016
     * Dynamo 1.2

-Test Suite is included because it provides a many examples of how the library is intended to be used.
+The Test Suite is also included because it provides a many examples of how the library is intended to be used.

 ----------------------------------------------